Mjz86/String/rope_paper.md

 ## Fragmentation:

 The degree of fragmentation in the rope is influenced by the randomness of user access patterns.
 If a user modifies a position `i`, and another modification occurs at `j` within a distance of at least 56, then `i` and `j` likely reside in the same block.
 Initially, the rope has minimal fragmentation (m < 2).
 Even if the rope is initialized with a gigabyte of data, extensive modifications across almost the entire dataset would be required to reach the worst-case fragmentation of m = n/28.
 This is a demanding task, even for continuous arrays.
 Rope users are unlikely to modify an entire gigabyte.
 However, `for_range` can reduce fragmentation back to 1.
 Furthermore, `for_range` can be used to reduce fragmentation of a specific range before iteration, creating a continuous slice without modifying the data directly.

+the fragmentation of the rope is measured by m, and the approximate maximum for it is ` 2^(h×ceil_log2(b))` .

+by using fast substring,  the ratio of fragmentation , `2^(h×ceil_log2(b)) /n ` will increase , because h was unchanged but n decreased but , on the other hand ,all the data is shared, so we didn't really allocate anything in return.

 ## Invariants: